sponsian/mosaic-dev/README.md

 ### Data and Value Silo Contracts

-Along with `StabilityPool.sol`, these contracts hold Ether and/or tokens for their respective parts of the system, and contain minimal logic:
+Along with `StabilityPool.sol`, these contracts hold Reef and/or tokens for their respective parts of the system, and contain minimal logic:

-`ActivePool.sol` - holds the total Ether balance and records the total stablecoin debt of the active Troves.
+`ActivePool.sol` - holds the total Reef balance and records the total stablecoin debt of the active Troves.

-`DefaultPool.sol` - holds the total Ether balance and records the total stablecoin debt of the liquidated Troves that are pending redistribution to active Troves.
+`DefaultPool.sol` - holds the total Reef balance and records the total stablecoin debt of the liquidated Troves that are pending redistribution to active Troves.
 If a Trove has pending ether/debt “rewards” in the DefaultPool, then they will be applied to the Trove when it next undergoes a borrower operation, a redemption, or a liquidation.

 `CollSurplusPool.sol` - holds the REEF surplus from Troves that have been fully redeemed from as well as from Troves with an ICR > MCR that were liquidated in Recovery Mode.
 Sends the surplus back to the owning borrower, when told to do so by `BorrowerOperations.sol`.